irrwahn/githook/README.md

 ## Description

-GitHook makes use of the GitHub "webhook" interface to receive push event notifications, extract relevant information from the POST requests json payload and forward it as formatted email to the recipients configured for the respective repository.
+GitHook makes use of the GitHub "webhook" interface to receive push event notifications, optionally check the request payload signature and extract relevant information from the POST request json payload and forward it as formatted email to the recipients configured for the respective repository.

+Although originally written to only handle the `push` event, it can be configured to send emails containing pretty-printed payload data for all other types of events.
+Moreover, GitHook can easily be extended without introducing changes to the core logic simply by providing additional scripts.
+These scripts are automatically executed for a given event, if they are named following the scheme `evt_eventname.php` and declare a function named `evt_event()`.
+See `evt_push.php` and `evt_default.php` to get an idea of how this works.

+Note:
-Note: GitHook uses the third party [PHPMailer](https://github.com/PHPMailer/PHPMailer) module for SMTP mail transport, as the PHP built-in `mail()` function is somewhat limited and e.g. will not work on simple web-space installations, where no mail transport agent (MTA) is configured.
+GitHook uses the third party [PHPMailer](https://github.com/PHPMailer/PHPMailer) module for SMTP mail transport, as the PHP built-in `mail()` function is somewhat limited and e.g. will not work on simple web-space installations, where no mail transport agent (MTA) is configured.

-As it was written to simply scratch one personal itch, in its current state GitHook's configuration options are quite limited and a lot of stuff is hard-coded.
-Please feel free to submit suggestions, fixes or patches, if you think a particular issue or use case should be addressed.

 ## Installation